Stocks Steady as Economic Concerns Ease

-U.S. stocks were little changed Monday as government bond markets showed signs of stabilizing after a recent selloff.
+U.S. stocks edged up as government bond markets showed signs of stabilizing after a recent selloff.

 Continue Reading Below

-Signs of tighter monetary policy ahead had put pressure on government bond markets around the world over the past two weeks, rattling the stock market.
+Traders said the recent price declines made the bond market appealing to some investors.
+Signs of tighter monetary policy ahead had put pressure on government bond markets around the world over the past two weeks.

-"Monetary policy is definitively getting less stimulative," Jason Pride, director of investment strategy at Glenmede.
-As long as the pace of rate rises is slow, however, stocks should still be stable even if returns are more muted, he said.

 Continue Reading Below